StephaneFeniar/Lottery-BestCombination/README.md

 The idea is to analyze the results of the past draws : numbers drawn and proportion of winners

-These results give us a tiny clue of how players played.
 Basically, if there was more winners than usual when the draw was 1-12-14-22-32, we can deduce this combination is often played and we should not play it.

 #### Context